adamsilver/maintainablecss.com-jekyll/_chapters/02-semantics.md

 		<div class="whatever"></div>
 	</div>

 The module container is `.basket`.
 Everything inside relates to it.
-And each class name is semantic&mdash;it describes what each thing is, not how it looks, or how it behaves.
+And each class name is semantic&mdash;it describes what each thing is, not how it looks, or how it behaves...

-However the problem is that because CSS cascades, there is nothing to stop me having a "heading" module which will be applied to the "heading" *component* inside the ".basket" module.
+However, the problem is that because CSS cascades, there is nothing to stop me having a "heading" module which will be applied to the "heading" *component* inside the ".basket" module as follows:

+	/* basket module (heading component) */
+	.basket .heading { ... }

+	/* heading module
+	.heading { ... }

 This is obviously not what we want.
-We want them to be styled completely differently.
+We want them to be styled completely differently and for each section not to affect each other.

 This is one of the problems *Maintainable CSS* solves as we will see in later chapters.